 - But Buford just does it because it's relaxing.

 - Thomas The Tank Engine And Friends uses misty borders for flashbacks, and often ripple dissolves to transition to them.

 - My Little Pony: Friendship Is Magic:

 - "The Secret of My Excess": when Rarity tells off the greedy beast dragon who's ponynapped her, he gets a look at her fire ruby.
 The Eye Recall happens and he is reminded how she got it — and that he, Spike, gave it to her and was rewarded with a kiss for being so generous.
 The recollection is enough to jar him from his greed and revert him to normal.

 - Littlest Pet Shop (2012):

 - "Bad Hair Day:" The trope is played with.
-The first time we see Blythe Eye Recall, it's actually more of an Imagine Spot that she believes is a memory than a genuine Flashback, which she then uses assures Mrs. Twombley that she's an ace stylist.
+The first time we see Blythe Eye Recall, it's actually more of an Imagine Spot that she believes is a memory than a genuine Flashback, which she then uses to assure Mrs. Twombley that she's an ace stylist.
 The second time, she remembers the memory unembellished, and realizes she's not the awesome stylist/groomer she believes herself.

-- Fitting the fairytale world of the Shrek franchise, flashbacks in The Adventures Of Puss In Boots Art Shift to a limited animation 2D artstyle, which when combined with Puss' narration, make the whole thing feel like a story being told from a picture book.
+- Fitting the fairytale world of the Shrek franchise, flashbacks in The Adventures of Puss in Boots Art Shift to a limited animation 2D artstyle, which when combined with Puss' narration, make the whole thing feel like a story being told from a picture book.